linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 8- Markets, Meltdowns, and Arbitrage/Turmoil in Financial Markets the Risk Business.md

 	- One,  by Will Goetzmann,  Stephen Brown and James Park,  three American economists,  found that the weight of hedge-fund bets in a given week had no bearing on the direction that markets took during that period.
 - The trouble spread to developed economies in April,  when investment banks' bond-trading desks started to lose money for the first time since 1994,  in this case in mortgage-backed securities.
 	- Bid-offer spreads in that market started to widen.
-	- As the banks started to cut their other risky assets,  liquidity was reduced in the market for high yield ("junk") corporate bonds.
+	- As the banks started to cut their other risky assets,  liquidity was reduced in the market for high yield ("junk") [[Class Notes 2 – Corporate Bond Contracts|Corporate Bonds]].
 	- Things became much worse in August,  after the Russian government devalued.
 	- The Russian crisis added to the markets' problems in three ways.
 		- First,  the de facto default increased the riskiness of emerging sovereign debt in the eyes of investors,  who had until then assumed that they would at worst be rescheduled and that the IMF would almost always bail out a government.